Home

 1880 - 100 x 152 cm - Oil on canvas

-Musée de Petit Palais, Paris >
+Musée de Petit Palais, Paris, France >

 No. 63 - Femme lisant dans un jardin.